-Rose City Rollers is a league that consists of 4 home teams, 2 travel teams and a 2 junior derby programs.
+Rose City Rollers is a league that consists of 4 home teams, an internationally-ranked travel team, 2 junior derby programs, a developmental Fresh Meat program and a recreational program.
 Home teams include the Break Neck Betties, Guns N Rollers, Heartless Heathers and the High Rollers.
-Our travel teams are made up of all stars from the home teams: the Axles of Annihilation and our nationally ranked “A” team, the Wheels of Justice.
+Our travel team is made up of all stars from the home teams: the Wheels of Justice.
 Our junior programs are Rosebuds and Rose Petals.
-We also have an expansion team, the Gorge Roller Girls, out of Hood River in the Columbia River Gorge.
+Our developmental program for aspiring competitive team skaters is Fresh Meat, and our recreational adult roller derby program is Wreckers.

 Home teams play head-to-head with other home teams.
-The Axles of Annihilation take on competition from across the Northwest.
-The Wheels of Justice compete in the Women’s Flat Track Derby Association (WFTDA), and take on the best teams from across the country.
+The Wheels of Justice are 2-time world champions and compete in the Women’s Flat Track Derby Association (WFTDA), taking on the best teams from around the world.
+Fresh Meat play at least twice a year and Wreckers play three times per year, usually against local or regional teams.
 Once in a while, we’ll throw in a few surprises to keep our fans on their toes.

 Currently admission to games (also known as bouts) costs $7-$20 per person.
 Find out more on the Tickets page.
 Season passes are available, pro-rated as the season goes on so they’re always a good deal.

-Rose City Rollers play women’s flat track roller derby.
-Competitive league players and Wreckers must be over 18 years old.
-Youth should check out the Rosebuds and Rose Petals programs.
+Rose City Rollers is a member of the Women’s Flat Track Derby Association (WFTDA).
+Competitive league players and Wreckers must be at least 18 years old and identify with the WFTDA’s Gender Statement, found here.
+Skaters under 18 should check out the Rosebuds and Rose Petals programs.
 Men interested in playing derby should contact Portland Men’s Roller Derby.

 Roller derby used to be somewhat scripted.
 Now all of the games and our plays are real.
 We follow the WFTDA rules developed for skater safety and competitive sports play.
 Elbow jabbing, for example, now gets a skater sent to the penalty box.
 The Rose City Rollers have no professional players.
 Skaters spend countless hours practicing and training, as well as working volunteer jobs to keep the league running.

-The pack starts four blockers from each team in the “pack” behind the pivot starting line.
+Four blockers from each team make up the “pack.”
 One jammer from each team lines up at the jammer start line behind the pack.

 After the initial pass through, jammers receive one point for each member of the opposing team they pass.
 Jammers don’t need to be the “lead jammer” to score points.
-Each jam lasts a maximum of two minutes, but the “lead jammer” has the right end the jam at her discretion by placing her hands on her hips.
+Each jam lasts a maximum of two minutes, but the “lead jammer” has the right end the jam by tapping their hips.

 If you’re new to derby, keep an eye on your favorite team’s jammer.
-Then, watch the blockers to see how they help or hinder her.
+Then, watch the blockers to see how they help or hinder the jammer.

 Flat track roller derby has very specific, standard sporting rules.
 We follow the most recent version of the WFTDA rules.
 Have questions?
-Ask a roller girl.
+Ask a derby skater.
 We tend to be pretty friendly off the track.

 For those who don’t want a 30-page technical explanation, here’s a real simple video explanation: